donnacancode/Note-Taker/README.md

 ## Overview

-**Donna's Note Take App** is a simple web application that allows users to create, store, view, and delete notes!
+**Donna's Note Taker App** is a simple web application that allows users to create, store, view, and delete notes!

 ## Technologies Used